Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Results

 \subsection{Combined Sensitivity Analysis}

 If the `vibration or no vibration' task in Experiment 1 is considered as a binary judgment, then the tests in Experiment 2 can be viewed as a `grayscale judgment'.
-The different widths of the grating provided various `grayscale gradients', posing higher demands on the participants' overall tactile discrimination abilities.
+The different grating widths provided various `grayscale gradients', posing higher demands on the participants’ overall tactile discrimination abilities.

-In an innovative approach to quantifying haptic perception performance, the study introduces `contrast sensitivity' as a new metric through which sensitivity is represented via contrast.
-This comparative metric aims to provide a comprehensive assessment of participants' ability to interact haptically as accurately discriminating between two vibratory stimuli is crucial for understanding haptic interface effectiveness.
-To achieve this, the study combined two raster images with different raster thicknesses, thereby establishing a more distinct sensitivity range for each participant.
+In an innovative approach for quantifying haptic perception performance, we introduce `contrast sensitivity' as a new metric through which sensitivity is represented via contrast.
+This comparative metric aims to provide a comprehensive assessment of participants’ ability to interact haptically, as accurately discriminating between two vibratory stimuli is crucial for understanding haptic interface effectiveness.
+To achieve this, we combined two raster images with different raster thicknesses, thereby establishing a more distinct sensitivity range for each participant.

-According to Table.~\ref{table-double}, each pair of images presented in reversed order within the experimental can be considered as a control group for one another (e.g., No.1 \& No.0 and No.0 \& No.1).
-Therefore, in data processing, the two responses from a participant to a reversed image pair were treated as a correlated dataset and categorized within the same Test for analysis.
-For the combination of image No. n and No. (n+1), it is designated as Test n.
+According to Table~\ref{table-double}, each pair of images presented in reversed order within an experimental group can be considered as a control group for one another (e.g., No.1 \& No.0 and No.0 \& No.1).
+Therefore, in data processing, the two responses from a participant to a reversed image pair were treated as a correlated dataset and categorized within the same test for analysis.
+For the combination of image No. n and No. (n + 1), it is designated as Test n.
 As shown in Table~\ref{table-double}, the 20 stimuli can be categorized into 10 tests, with the relevant parameters for each test detailed in the table.
-As a two-interval forced choice (2IFC) experiment for contrast detection~\cite{2ifc,YE}, a participant's response was considered valid only if they achieved 100\% or 0 accuracy, meaning they provided consistent judgments in both trials.
-Conversely, if their accuracy was 50\%, indicating contradictory responses across the two trials—precisely at chance level—the data were deemed invalid~\cite{50}.
-In this study, a total of n=76 data points were excluded, accounting for 23.75\% of the total sample size.
+As a two-alternative forced choice (2AFC) experiment for contrast detection, a participant’s response was considered valid only if they achieved 100\% or 0 accuracy, meaning they provided consistent judgments in both trials~\cite{2ifc,YE}.
+Conversely, if their accuracy was 50\%, indicating contradictory responses across the two trials—precisely at the chance level—the data were deemed invalid~\cite{50}.
+In this study, a total of n = 76 data points were excluded, accounting for 23.75\% of the total sample size.